jimlawton/h800/README.md

 The _ARGUS Manual of Assembly Language_ has been transcribed to Markdown here: https://github.com/jimlawton/h800/blob/master/docs/argus/ARGUS_Manual_of_Assembly_Language.md (there are 2 pages missing in the original document scan)

+## Caveats
+ - No support for segments, only subsegments.
+YUL does not use segments.
+All code is assumed to be in the same segment.